jhedstrom/drupalextension/STEPS.md

   <summary><code>@Given I should not see the warning message( containing) :message</code></summary>

 <br/>
-Checks if the current page does not contain the given set of warning message.
+Checks the page does not contain the given warning message.
 <br/><br/>

 ```gherkin